koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 This isn't to say that argmax’ing over all plans _can't_ be safe, even in theory.
 There _exist_ robust Platonic grader functions which assign highest expected utility to a non-bogus plan which we actually want.
 There might exist utility functions which are safe for AIXI to argmax.[^2]

-**We** **are not going to find those globally-safe Platonic functions.
+**We** **are not going to find those globally safe Platonic functions.
 We should not try to find them.
 It doesn't make sense to align an agent that way.
 Committing to this design pattern means committing to evaluate every possible plan the AI might come up with.
 In my opinion, that's a crazy commitment.**

 It's like saying, "What if I made a superintelligent sociopath who only cares about making toasters, and then arranged the world so that the only possible way they can make toasters is by making diamonds?".
 Yes, _possibly_ there do exist ways to arrange the world so as to satisfy this strange plan.
 But it's just deeply unwise to try to do!
 Don't make them care about making toasters, or about evaluations of how many diamonds they're making.